dfektlan/lanweb/README.md

 # lanweb - dfekt LAN web project

+# This webpage should be rewritten before the next dfekt LAN

 ## Setting up a dev enviroment

 If you are using a *nix computer either virtualenv or Vagrant is good.
 If you are using Windows, Vagrant is the way to go.